bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 ## The case of the Fold point

-One a Fold point have been detected after a call to `br, _ = continuation(...)`, it can be refined with the use of `newton` iterations.
+Once a Fold point have been detected after a call to `br, _ = continuation(...)`, it can be refined with the use of `newton` iterations.
 We have implemented a **Minimally Augmented** formulation.
-A simplified interface is provided for its use of the later.
+A simplified interface is provided.

 ### Newton refinement